Need help with your Discussion

 Bernard Madoff Case

-Applying the 9-step process of Value-Aligned Leadership to Madoff’s Case
+Applying the 9-step Process of Value-Aligned Leadership to Madoff’s Case

 At the core of running the brokerage and securities firm, Madoff ought to have envisioned the purpose of the business.
 Here, the management of any company has a fiduciary duty towards its investors and should always strive to earn profits for the investors (King, 2003).
-However, Bernie falsified his firm’s operations and operated in secrecy without considering the impact this had on creating an impression of a successful business.
-In the end, without an explicit purpose for the business, Madoff was able to attract unsuspecting customers who invested billions of dollars in his fraudulent business.
-His business model, where he rejected some investors and recruited high-end clientele, made his business look legitimate and one attracting wealthy investors’ attention, but this was all a lie.
-Had he been open with the business model and explained to investors how their money was invested in guaranteeing the stated returns, then most would have realized it was a Ponzi scheme that was destined to fail (Shafritz et al., 2016).
-A constant and consistent assurance of the investors of the purpose and business model adopted is a must to win the confidence of the investors.
+Howfirm’sBernie falsified his firm’s operations and operated in secrecy without considering how this impacted creating an impression of a successful business.
+Ultimately, without an explicit purpose for the company, Madoff could attract unsuspecting customers who invested billions of dollars in his fraudulent company.
+His business model, where he rejected some investors and recruited high-end clientele, made his company look legitimate and attracted investors investors’ attention, but this was all a lie.
+Had he been open with the business model and explained to investors how their money was invested in guaranteeing the stated returns, most would have realized it was a Ponzi scheme destined to fail (Shafritz et al., 2016).
+A constant and consistent assurance of the investors of the purpose and business model adopted is a must to win the investors’ confidence.

 Conclusion